osrf/gazebo_tutorials/install/tutorial_4-0.md

     >        cmake ../

-    >> Note: A big part of the compilation is the test suite.
-If it is useful to temporary disable it during the developemnt, you can use:

-    >>        cmake ../ -DENABLE_TESTS_COMPILATION:BOOL=False

     >> Note: You can use a custom install path to make it easier to switch between source and debian installs: